alexgo-io/alex-v1-docs/developers/protocol-contracts/farming-campaign-v2-02.clar.md

 #### `register-for-campaign`

 This function allows a liquidity pool to register to participate in a Surge campaign.
 Before registering, it ensures that the pool is whitelisted and that the registration deadline has not been reached.
 Additionally, it checks that the pool has not already been registered.
 Once validated, the function creates an entry in `campaign-registrations`, initializing reward amounts and total staked values to `0`.
-It also updates `campaign-registered-pools` to add the new registered pool  A notification event logs the registration.
+It also updates `campaign-registered-pools` to add the new registered pool.
+A notification event logs the registration.

 ##### Parameters